linebender/rfcs/rfcs/0001-masonry-backend.md

 In any merge between two projects, one has to be the base the other is grafted on.

-This RFC was written under the assumption Xilem would move towards Masonry, but the opposite could be possible.
+This RFC was written under the assumption that Masonry would be mostly unchanged and Xilem would be reworked to accomodate it, but it would also be possible to take changes from Masonry and graft them to Xilem's current backend code.

 That said, the Motivation section explains why Masonry is a healthier codebase to start from.